farazahmeds/Classification-of-brain-tumor-using-Spatiotemporal-models/README.md

 # Classification-of-brain-tumor-using-Spatiotemporal-models

 Classifying tumours using such deep learning methods has made significant progress with the availability of open datasets with reliable annotations.
-Typically those methods
-are either 3D models, which use 3D volumetric MRIs or even 2D models considering each slice separately.
-However, by treating one spatial dimension separately or by considering the slices as a sequence of images over time, spatiotemporal models can be employed as "spatiospatial" models for this task.
+Typically those methods are either 3D models, which use 3D volumetric MRIs or even 2D models considering each slice separately.
+However, by treating one spatial dimension separately or by considering the slices as a sequence of images over time, [spatiotemporal models (Tran et al.)](https://arxiv.org/pdf/1708.05038.pdf) can be employed as "spatiospatial" models for this task.
 These models have the capabilities of learning specific spatial and temporal relationship, while reducing computational costs.
 This is an implementation of two spatiotemporal models, ResNet (2+1)D and ResNet Mixed Convolution, to classify different types of brain tumours.
 <p align="center">